-Certification by the court that an individual is incapable of making his or her own health-care decisions is limited to that issue, and may not be used as a find incompetency in another area.
+Certification by the court that an individual is incapable of making his or her own health-care decisions limits to that issue, and may not be used as find incompetency in another area.

 If there is an immediate need to appoint a guardian due to an emergency, the court may appoint a temporary emergency guardian for a finite period of time.
-The authority of an emergency guardian never extends beyond twenty-one (21) days, and is only appointed if three requirements are met: 1) the allegedly incapacitated individual has no guardian, 2) a life-threatening or other situation involving emergency care exists, and 3) no individual with authority to act is available, capable and willing to act.
+The authority of an emergency guardian does not extend past twenty-one (21) days, and only applies if they meet three requirements.
+1) the allegedly incapacitated individual has no guardian, 2) a life-threatening or other situation involving emergency care exists, and 3) no individual with authority to act is available, capable and willing to act.

 When this type of guardianship is at issue, the court moves extremely fast.
-The court quickly appoints counsel and a temporary guardian (if the prerequisites in the preceding paragraph are met) for the allegedly incapacitated individual, and provides notice to that person and all other interested parties.
+The court quickly appoints counsel and a temporary guardian (if you mee the prerequisites in the preceding paragraph).
+This is if the individual provides notice to that person and all other interested parties.
 Any interested person may request a hearing within the twenty-one day period, and the hearing must be held within 48 hours.
 This type of guardianship is relatively rare, and only available if there is a true emergency.

 Are there any other types of ‘temporary guardians’ in the District of Columbia?

 Yes, there are two other types of temporary guardianships.
-The first is a “health-care guardian.”
-A health-care guardian may be appointed for up to two consecutive 90 days periods.
-This type of guardian, however, may only be appointed after the court certifies an individual as incapacitated and there is nobody else authorized, willing and able to serve.
+The first is a “healthcare guardian”.
+You can appoint a health-care guardian for up to two consecutive 90 days periods.
+This type of guardian, however, may gain legal standing after the court certifies an individual as incapacitated.
+Furthermore, the courts cannot authorize anyone else who is willing, or able to serve.

-The second type of temporary guardian is a “provisional guardian.”
-This type of guardian is appointed if the individual currently serving as the incapacitated individual’s guardian is not performing their duties and immediate action is needed to preserve the incapacitated individual’s welfare.
-The provisional guardians authority is not to exceed six months.
+The second type of temporary guardian is a “provisional guardian”.
+You appoint this type of guardian if the individual currently serving as the individual’s guardian is not performing their duties.
+Furthermore, immediate action must also be necessary to preserve the incapacitated individual’s welfare.
+The provisional guardian’s authority is not to exceed six months.